 What do you need?

-Currently NSW is the only state where it is a legal requirement to use the BYD referral service prior to carrying out excavation works.
+Currently NSW is the only state where it is a legal requirement to use the BYDA referral service prior to carrying out excavation works.
 This legal requirement is outlined in legislation where anyone excavating near gas and electricity networks in NSW must notify Before You Dig Australia.

 NSW Legislation